renovatebot/renovate/docs/usage/user-stories/swissquote.md

 All the information on the dashboard you saw above is created from three measurements:

 1. Queue: Every 5 minutes, we send the status of the queue size and the number of jobs currently running
-1. Webhook: When receiving a webhook request, we send a data point on the duration of treatment for that item
+1. Webhook: When receiving a webhook request from GitHub, we send a data point on the duration of treatment for that item
-1. Runs: After each run, we send a data point on the run duration, success and number of PRs created/updated/merged/closed
+1. Runs: After each run, we send a data point on the run duration, success, and number of PRs created/updated/merged/closed

 The queue is filled by webhooks _or_ by re-queueing all repositories at regular intervals.
-For each repository we start a Renovate Docker image, and pipe its logs to a file.
+For each repository, we start a Renovate Docker image and pipe its logs to a file.
 This allows us to run ten workers in parallel.
 We could technically run more workers but decided not to hammer our GitHub instance.